 Hello!
-I'm Lucinda Sykes -- a medical doctor and psychotherapist based in Toronto, Canada.
+I'm Lucinda Sykes -- a medical doctor & psychotherapist based in Toronto, Canada.
 I've taught medical programs of mindfulness since 1997.
 My background is in the analytical psychology of C.G.
 Jung.

-In Toronto, I've been the director of Meditation for Health -- a private, community-based clinic teaching medical programs of MBSR (Mindfulness-Based Stress Reduction).
+In Toronto, I'm the director of Meditation for Health -- a private, community-based clinic that teaches medical programs of MBSR (Mindfulness-Based Stress Reduction).
 More than 6000 patients have attended our Meditation for Health programs. [visit Meditation for Health]

 * * * *

 What is JOYFUL AFTER 50?